Rock music in Ukraine: 1980s

 The rise of rock music in Ukraine in the middle 1980s was inspired by the doctrinals of glasnost and uskoreniye.
-During that period Ukrainian rock developed under the influence of punk, post-punk and alternative rock and adopted protest elements covertly directed against the Soviet system.
+During that period, Ukrainian rock developed under the influence of punk, post-punk and alternative rock and adopted protest elements covertly directed against the Soviet system.
 Compositions of notable Ukrainian performers of the new generation, among them Viktor Morozov, Eduard Drach, Maria Burmaka, Sestrychka Vika, Braty Hadiukiny and Komu Vnyz, were influenced by counterculture genres including punk and metal.
 In 1986 Ukraine's first official rock club "Kuznia" was created in Kyiv; later similar spaces appeared in other cities, including Kharkiv, Lviv and Odesa.
 Rock clubs allowed local bands to openly perform, rehearse and use quality equipment, and also promoted contacts, discussions and exchange of experiences between musicians from different collectives.
 Many independent rock bands appeared in Ukraine during that time, with most prominent of them being Edem, Kvartyra 50, Kollezhskiy Asessor and Vopli Vidopliassova.

-During 1986-1987 a number of rock concerts were held in Kyiv, and their participants' songs were even advertized in the local press.
+During 1986-1987, a number of rock concerts were held in Kyiv, and their participants' songs were even advertised in the local press.
 In 1988 the capital also housed Ukraine's first international rock festival, which involved bands from the Soviet Union, Poland, Hungary and the Netherlands.
-In 1987-1990 rock festivals also took place in Donetsk, Lutsk, Simferopol, Dniprodzerzhynsk and Berdiansk.
+In 1987-1990, rock festivals also took place in Donetsk, Lutsk, Simferopol, Dniprodzerzhynsk and Berdiansk.
 In Lviv the first officially sanctioned rock concert was organized in January 1988.
 The most prominent event which influenced the development of Ukrainian rock and Ukrainian music in general was the Chervona Ruta music festival, dedicated to the memory of Volodymyr Ivasiuk and held for the first time in Chernivtsi in 1989 with the participation of exclusively Ukrainophone performers.
 Among the 30 participants of the festival's rock section were Vopli Vidopliassova, Komy Vnyz, Braty Hadiukiny, Zymovyi Sad, Sestrychka Vika.